-1.4 Pupils come from a range of professional and business backgrounds, mostly from Haslemere and the local area.
-Nationally standardised test data provided by school indicate that the ability of the pupils is above average.
-The school has identified ten pupils as having special educational needs and/or disabilities which include dyslexia and dyspraxia, nine of whom receive additional specialist help.
-One pupil in the school has an education, health and care plan.
-English is an additional language for one pupil, who is supported by their classroom teachers.
-Twelve pupils have been identified as being the most able in the school's population, and the curriculum is modified for them and for nine other pupils due to their special talents in art, drama, music and sport.
+1.4 Pupils come from families with mainly professional backgrounds.
+A small proportion are from minority ethnic backgrounds.
+The school's own assessment indicates that the ability of the pupils is above average.
+The school has identified 60 pupils as having special educational needs and/or disabilities (SEND), which include dyslexia, dyscalculia, and motor and processing conditions, all of whom receive additional specialist help.
+Two pupils in the school have an education, health and care (EHC) plan.
+English is an additional language (EAL) for 23 pupils, whose needs are supported by their class teachers and specialist staff.
+Data used by the school have identified 33 pupils as being the more able in the school's population, for whom the curriculum is modified.